Code-Institute-Submissions/Katelyn234-HandyLighting-Design_AugustResub/README.md

 <h3>Existing Features</h3>
 	<ul>
 		<li>This site features a Navbar that can be used to easily navigate the site, this Navbar is styled to remain at the top of the viewport throughout all pages of the site, ensuring easy access to it at all times.
-Highlight content is also pinned in the footer which appears on the bottom of the screen should the user not find what they are looking for before they get to the bottom of the site</li>
+Highlight content is also pinned in the footer which appears on the bottom of the screen should the user not find what they are looking for before they get to the bottom of the site.</li>
 		<li>The Index.html page is divided into sections featuring highlighted information about Eoghan's work.
-This includes a showreel section where examples of work done are given, along with the corresponding video.
+This includes a showreel section where examples of work done are given, along with the corresponding videos.
 There is also a Recent Experience section for those interested in seeing more/varied information (I.E which production companies Eoghan worked with and when) and to ensure there is more information accessible there is a downloadable PDF of Eoghan's current resume.</li>
-		<li>This site features a masonry gallery of at work stills, this feature is present to create an "image" for the portfolio</li>
+		<li>This site features a masonry gallery of at work stills, this feature is present to create an "image" for the portfolio.</li>
+        <li>This site also features a contact page, hosting a contact form which users can submit to reach out to Eoghan directly from the site.</li>
+        <li>Links to all social medias are styled to be prominent and a further link to encourage social media interaction included in the footer</li>
 	</ul>

 <h3>Future Features</h3>